mfpms/mfpm-dep/README.md

-# mufdep
+# mfdp
-The dependency manager of mufpkg
+The dependency manager of mfpkg